 Awards season is here, and by the time this issue goes to press, President Bush will have given his much anticipated State of the Union Address.
-"Babel" and Brad Pitt, "Grey's Anatomy" and the alleged not-so-nice homosexual reference - it goes on As expected, Martin Scorsese got a best director nod for "The Departed."
+"Babel" and Brad Pitt, "Grey's Anatomy" and the alleged not-so-nice homosexual reference - it goes on and on.
+As expected, Martin Scorsese got a best director nod for "The Departed."
 Jennifer Hudson, the fastest-rising star Hollywood has seen in some time, was nominated for her role in "Dreamgirls.
 Eddie Murphy also got a nomination for "Dreamgirls," joining Helen Mirren, Meryl Streep, Jeremy Glick, Leonardo DiCaprio, Tom Burnett and a slew of other notable personalities have also been recently named in the media.
 Notice anything strange?
-Each one of the people mentioned are all deserving of praise for their contribu- Jennifer Hudson was an American Idol reject who came out of nowhere to embody the hopes and dreams that make Hollywood so alluring.
+Each one of the people mentioned are all deserving of praise for their contributions Jennifer Hudson was Guest Column Monica Majeho President of Studients for Life Monday marked the 34th anniversary of the Roe v.
+Wade decision, making abortion legal throughout all 9 months of pregnancy in the U.S. Unlike other anniversaries, this is not one to be celebrated, but greatly lamented.
+Jan.
+22, 1973 announced the death sentence of many Americans.
+Over 48 million American babies have been killed (a number that's ter than the grea number of people killed during the Nazi Holocaust) and allowed to be dismembered inside of their mother's womb - normally a place of protection.
+Parents of these children have also been killed - some physically, but mostly killed spiritually, emotionally, and psychologically.
+The past 34 years have proven that abortion on demand is not just a medical procedure or a "choice," but the murder of an unborn child, the destruction of the future of this country, and the worst attack on the dignity of human life.
+The facts show the effects of the sexual revolution, invention of artificial contraception, and legality of abortion: 68 percent of African-American babies and 22 percent of white babies are born out of wedlock (increased from 22 percent and 3 percent, respectively, in 1960); 50 percent of marriages an American Idol reject who came out of nowhere to embody the hopes and dreams that make Hollywood so alluring.
 Scorsese is long overdue, and all of the other actresses and actors mentioned performed brilliantly in their respective movies.
-President Bush has the power to set in motion policies that will affect all of us in ways we won't even be aware of until years from But what about Jeremy Glick and Tom Burnett?
+President Bush has the power to set in motion policies that will affect all of us in ways we won't even be aware of until years from now But what about Jeremy Glick and Tom Burnett?
 Don't seem to recall who they are or what movie they were in?
 The only movie that would qualify is "United 93," although Glick and Burnett weren't necesarily in it - they were actually portrayed.
 They were two of the heroes on 9/11 who were aboard Flight 93 who, in what effectively became the first pre-emptive strike in the War on Terror, fought back against the hi-jackers on their plane and saved a long list of likely targets that include the White House and the U.S. Capitol.
-Maybe their names are starting to sound familar, or maybe you recognized them Many people probably had no idea who they were.
+Maybe their names are starting to sound familar, or maybe you recognized them instantly.
+Many people probably had no idea who they were.